unstoppabledomains/dev-docs/getting-started/glossary.md

 **ERC-20**: The Ethereum token standard, providing a standardized smart contract structure for fungible tokens.

-**ERC-721**: An Ethereum token standard which allows for the formation of unique tokens, otherwise known as NFTs, or non-fungible tokens.
+**ERC-721**: An Ethereum token standard which allows for the formation of unique tokens, otherwise known as NFTs or non-fungible tokens.
 Unlike the ERC-20 standard, ERC-721 tokens have specific properties that allow each to be uniquely identified and valued independently of one another.

 **Ethereum**: A public blockchain serving as the foundation for decentralized applications.
 Ethereum is a turing complete language, allowing users to write and deploy complex, self-executing smart contracts that live on the blockchain.